 Bees as Pollinators

-To this end, the Botanical Garden, together with beekeeper Sonja Schweinitz, runs an educational program ("Bee Information Garden") with three honey bee colonies, a bee showcase, nesting sites for wild bees and other insects, and informative materials in the western part of the garden.
-In addition to learning how to correctly house and keep honey bees and wild bees, a focus is put on the habitats and food plants they require, which are necessary for their entire life cycle throughout the year.
+To this end, the Botanical Garden, together with beekeeper Sonja Schweinitz, runs an educational program ("Bee Information Garden") with three honey bee colonies, a bee showcase, seven nesting sites for wild bees and other insects, and informative materials in the western part of the garden.
+In addition to learning how to correctly house and keep honey bees and wild bees, a focus is put on the habitats, food plants, and further resources they require, which are necessary for their entire life cycle throughout the year.
 Only by providing all of the important life-support systems, pollinating insects will be able to survive and perform their irreplaceable pollination services for plants.

 With generous support by Neuland Pharamices, Rostock.